plsjustwork/titanic-survival-prediction/README.md

 ## 📌 Notes

--Random Forest cross-validation score is printed at the end of the script.
+- Random Forest cross-validation score is printed at the end of the script.
--The /outputs folder ensures all visualizations are saved and not overwritten in case you're running the code on local and didn't install the /outputs folder.
+- The /outputs folder ensures all visualizations are saved and not overwritten in case you're running the code on local and didn't install the /outputs folder.
--Feel free to modify train_test_split or Random Forest hyperparameters for experimentation.
+- Feel free to modify train_test_split or Random Forest hyperparameters for experimentation.